wrediam/axl-compression/TECHNICAL_PAPER.md

 Compressed History Storage
 ```

-The system prompt teaches the model to interpret compressed text while responding in uncompressed English.
+**Key Design Decision:** Both test modes use equivalent system prompts to ensure fair comparison:
+- **AXL mode**: System prompt is itself compressed using AXL rules
+- **Normal mode**: Uncompressed system prompt with identical semantic content

+This ensures that any performance differences are due to conversation history compression, not system prompt length disparities.
 All compression/decompression is handled by Python, not the LLM.

 ### 2.3 Test Configuration